Brand Name: Fosamax, Binosto, Fosamax Plus D

 - Esophageal cancer risk (July 21, 2011, FDA safety communication):

-- Conflicting findings exist from studies evaluating risk of esophageal cancer with oral bisphosphonates
+- Conflicting findings exist from studies evaluating the risk of esophageal cancer with oral bisphosphonates

-- FDA has not concluded that taking an oral bisphosphonate increases risk of esophageal cancer
+- FDA has not concluded that taking an oral bisphosphonate increases the risk of esophageal cancer

 - Data are insufficient to recommend endoscopic screening of asymptomatic patients

 - FDA will continue to evaluate all available data supporting safety and effectiveness of bisphosphonates and will update the public when more information becomes available

 - Instruct patients to contact their healthcare provider if they develop symptoms of esophagitis (e.g., swallowing difficulties, chest pain, new or worsening heartburn, trouble or pain when swallowing)